-One of the famous six communes (in addition to Listrac-Médoc, Margaux, Moulis, Pauillac and Saint-Julien) within the French Haut-Médoc region, which are own appellations and are allowed to carry the commune name on the bottle label.
-It is the most northerly commune and comprises some 1,380 hectares of vineyards just 50 kilometres north of Bordeaux.
-The area is one of the oldest wine-growing regions in the Médoc and dates back to the 13th century.
-Saint-Estèphe is located at the mouth of the Gironde estuary and was an important port at the time.
-The loamy subsoil above a layer of iron-rich stone is made up of clay, clay mixed with stones and lime.
-The soil is more fertile than in the southern municipalities.
-Besides the dominant variety Cabernet Sauvignon, there is a relatively high percentage of Merlot.
+One of the famous six communes (along with Listrac-Médoc, Margaux, Moulis, Pauillac and Saint-Julien) within the French Haut-Médoc area that are appellations in their own right and are allowed to carry the commune name on the bottle label.
+It is the northernmost commune and covers around 1,380 hectares of vines just under 50 kilometres north of Bordeaux.
+The area is one of the oldest vineyards in the Médoc and dates back to the 13th century.
+Saint-Estèphe is located on the Gironde estuary and was an important port at the time.
+The loamy subsoil over a layer of ferruginous stone consists of clay, loam mixed with stones and lime.
+The soils are more fertile than in the southern municipalities.
+Besides the dominant variety Cabernet Sauvignon, there is a relatively high proportion of Merlot.
 The tannin-rich, colour-intensive, long-lasting red wines are characterised by more acidity than the other five.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 26,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW